The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Test-centric Multi-turn Arrangement

-With all the nice properties presented by TMA, we show that: \finding{\textbf{Takeaway 5}: Test-centric Multi-turn Arrangement can further enhance zero-shot generalization, regardless of whether the data source involves the concept of ``task'' or not.}
+Through the TMA analytical framework, we observe that: \finding{\textbf{Takeaway 5}: Test-centric Multi-turn Arrangement benefits generalization independently of task boundaries}

-\textbf{Data and Settings.} We employ two types of datasets: i) datasets with task splits, such as Flan-mini~\cite{ghosal2023flacuna}, and ii) datasets without task splits, such as ShareGPT~\cite{wang2023openchat} and NoRobots~\cite{no_robots}.
+\textbf{Data and Settings.} We employ two types of datasets: i) datasets with task splits, such as Flan-mini~\citep{ghosal2023flacuna}, and ii) datasets without task splits, such as ShareGPT~\citep{wang2023openchat} and NoRobots~\citep{no_robots}.
 Flan-mini consists of task-specific splits, while ShareGPT and NoRobots are general dialogue datasets.
-We arrange the training data by applying~\Cref{alg:tcma} and examine the same three training permutations, namely NFT, FFT, and RT, which are consistent with the experimental setup described in~\Cref{section3:early_similar}.
+We arrange the training data by applying~\Cref{alg:tcma} and examine the same three training arrangements, namely NFT, FFT, and RT, which are consistent with the experimental setup in~\Cref{section3:early_similar}.
 Specifically, NFT under this setting refers to the sequential training data order as returned by~\Cref{alg:tcma}, and FFT refers to its reverse.
 For detailed configurations, please refer to~\Cref{apdx_c:experimental_setup}.

-\textbf{Results.} Using the Test-centric Multi-turn Arrangement to order training data from nearest to farthest significantly enhances zero-shot generalization.
+\textbf{Results.} Using our proposed TMA to arrange training data from nearest to farthest improves zero-shot generalization.
 As illustrated in~\Cref{fig:tcma_results}, whether with the task split in Flan-mini (left) or without the task split in ShareGPT (middle) and NoRobots (right), the loss curve under the NFT setting decreases more rapidly while reaching a lower point, whereas the FFT setting results in the poorest performance.
-This further validates the effectiveness of our arrangement method.
-We also conduct an ablation study on the final distribution of $\mathcal{Q}_{\text{train}}$, as detailed in~\Cref{apdx_c:macro_research}.
-We reveal that accessing high-similarity data during instruction tuning can facilitate continual learning and further loss reduction.
+This validates the effectiveness of our arrangement method TMA.